anymeofu/Indian-Piracy-Index/README.md

 [3388 free 7 day trial](https://lite.3388.to/giveaway) Android App.
 Basically its Cinehub with 1080p Unlocked

-[The Archivists](https://t.me/TheArchivists) Nice Collection of theirs
+[The Archivists](https://t.me/TheArchivists) Nice Collection of theirs and A Community helping learn data storage and its backups

 ## Programs